 Truck accident cases are almost always more complex than they seem.
 We can help you identify all liable parties, and hold them responsible.
 Usually, we can collect the compensation you deserve by filing an insurance claim against the trucking company.
 However, if it refuses to payout in your case, we can take it to court and ask a judge to award you compensation to cover your medical bills, lost wages, pain and suffering, and other damages.

-For a free legal consultation with a truck accidents lawyer serving Upper Arlington, call (614) 538-1116
+For a free legal consultation with a truck accident attorney in Upper Arlington, call (614) 538-1116

 What Can I Expect During the Truck Accident Claims Process in Central Ohio?

 Once we accept your case, we immediately go to work collecting all available evidence to build a strong case on your behalf.
 We interview any potential witnesses, and identify other sources of evidence, such as video from a nearby business or traffic camera.

 We consult with expert witnesses from the trucking and accident reconstruction industries, getting to the bottom of how exactly your crash occurred and why.

 After we conclude this investigation, we can approach the trucking company and its insurance company with a claim for damages.
 We provide proof of the value of your claim, and use a demand letter to ask for compensation.

 In most cases, the insurer returns with a settlement offer of its own that is significantly lower than what we need to cover your losses.
 However, this sets the stage for us to negotiate a settlement that will cover both your current losses and future medical needs related to the accident.
 Usually, the settlement negotiation process is successful, and we can recover the money you need.